enkidevs/curriculum/sql/dml/intro-dml/intro-delete.md

 |----|-------|
 | 2  | Grape |

 > 💡 This is a short introduction to the `DELETE` keyword.
-We'll explain everything in the following workouts.
+We'll explain how everything works in the following workouts.

 ---